MakeSchool-Tutorials/Makestagram-Swift-V2/P9-Improving-Upload-Code/content.md

 Now you can see that your long running _Application Code_ is blocking the operating system's code from running.
 As long as you are uploading an image, the operating system will not be able to respond to user input - your app will freeze!

-That is why we are seeing this warning message in the console:

-> Warning: A long-running operation is being executed on the main thread.

-How can we fix this issue?
+How do we avoid this issue?

 We can perform the long-running task in the _background_, which means it will run in **parallel** to our other application code.
 The result will look like this: